Map Source: People Group data: Omid. Map geography: UNESCO / GMI. Map Design: Joshua Project

 |Online Audio NT:||No|

-|People Cluster:||South Asia Tribal - Other|
+|People Cluster:||South Asia Tribal - other|

 |Affinity Bloc:||South Asian Peoples|

 Khamiyang people live in the north-east Indian state of Arunachal Pradesh, inhabiting communities near the Khamtis in the Lohit and Tirap districts.
-'They dwell in the plains drained by the Tengapani and Noa-Dihing rivers and within the vicinity of dense tropical moist and deciduous forests.'
+They dwell in the plains drained by the Tengapani and Noa-Dihing rivers and within the vicinity of dense tropical moist and deciduous forests.
 A small number of Khamiyang live in the Rowai Mukh village within Assam State.

 The Khamiyang originally spoke a Tai language, similar to Khamti.
-Over the centuries, however, the Khamiyang have gradually lost the use of their mother tongue and most have adopted Assamese, which is spoken by more than 15 million people in north-east India.
+Over the centuries, however, the Khamiyang have gradually lost the use of their mother tongue, and most have adopted Assamese, which is spoken by more than 15 million people in north-east India.
 They also use the Assamese script for reading and writing.
 Their original Tai script is now used only for Buddhist rituals.

-Since they live in a place with abundant natural resources, the diet of the Khamiyang includes 'a large variety of wild and domestically grown vegetables, roots and tubers such as pumpkins, brinjals, ginger and onions; mustard leaves; chilies; flower of plantains; mushrooms; shoots of bamboo and cane and many types of leaves....
-They eat a variety of fish ... fowls, pigs, goats, wild bears, deer and tigers, but abstain from taking beef.'
+Since they live in a place with abundant natural resources, the diet of the Khamiyang includes a large variety of wild and domestically grown vegetables, roots and tubers such as pumpkins, brinjals, ginger and onions; mustard leaves; chilies; flower of plantains; mushrooms; shoots of bamboo and cane and many types of leaves....
+They eat a variety of fish ... fowls, pigs, goats, wild bears, deer and tigers, but abstain from taking beef.